MWChapel/TARS-AI-AGENT/README.md

 ### Electron app (`npm start` / `npm run dev`)

 Same keyboard shortcuts and behavior as the terminal UI, in a native window (`electron/renderer/`). `npm run dev` runs with `NODE_ENV=development`.
 On first launch, macOS will prompt for microphone access.

+The Electron window additionally has:
+- A **CALL LOG** panel (bottom of the right sidebar, below ANALYTICS) that streams the raw input/output text of every actual LLM request as it happens — useful for seeing exactly what's being sent when search results or Hermes replies get injected into context.
+- A cosmetic **telemetry bar graph** in the header, to the left of the state indicator, that visually reacts to each word as TARS's response types out (see Features above).
+- Clicking **CLEAR** (or pressing `C`) resets the mission log, CALL LOG panel, and all analytics counters together.

 ### Triggering a web search